 In this respect I would like to quote McLachlan who warns against taking the notion of a hierarchy of information too seriously: “…. no piece of information is normally of great value on its own.
 When first received it is like a sentence without its context.
 Signal intelligence for example, in its raw state is seldom intelligible on its own to anyone but the expert who extracts it or deciphers it… it cannot be read and understood, even when translated, in isolation’ (McLachlan 1968: 25).

 Besombes and Revault d’Alonnes proceed from the premises that “The reliability characterises the source, independently of the considered information.
 Therefore, every information delivered by a source is credited with the same reliability.”
 That is, or at least should be, incorrect.
 Under the Admiralty Code, as we already saw in the discussion on its origin, the proficiency (or competence) of the source should certainly taken into account when assessing the source’s reliability which was discussed in detail by McLachlan.
-Your aunt Betsy may be a very credible source on gardening, but much less credible when it comes to COVID-19 vaccinations, unless of course she does hold a PhD in medicine.
+Your aunt Betsy may be a very credible source on gardening, but likely much less credible when it comes to the effectiveness of COVID-19 vaccinations, unless of course she does hold a PhD in immunology.

 The second fault in the system as Besombes and Revault d’Alonnes argue, is that the criteria used to determine plausibility of the information – being reduced to the confirmation/denial of the information – is a too limited perspective and that additional criteria could be useful to express the confidence that an information deserves.
 They propose (2008: 1636) proficiency and likelihood as additional criteria to evaluate information.

 I do agree with the fact that additional criteria perhaps could be useful when evaluating information, however I’m not convinced that the additional criteria Besombes and Revault d’Alonnes propose are the best suited.
 As already noted, proficiency is reflected in the reliability score on the source.
 I doubt whether separating this element from reliability in a distinct score adds any value.
-It certainly does not make matters easier(er).
+It certainly does not make matters easier.
 As for the additional element likelihood, they define it as a criterion that qualifies information based on our global take on the state of the world.
 A specific focus on that element I believe, however, increases the risk of confirmation bias and should not lightly be introduced in an evaluation system.

 After their analysis Besombes and Revault d’Alonnes propose to use a scoring chain to come to a confidence indicator which expresses, in a single digit, a combination of all the four criteria.
 I’m not convinced whether this approach will lead to any better information evaluations.
 First, I believe that the proposed scoring chain is relative complex.
 That could work for sensory data where the scoring could be largely automated.
 However, I doubt that such a scoring chain could work for HUMINT and OSINT.